99x/spec-handbook/Engineering Discipline/Visible Quality.md

-# New Features are Automated as a Regression Test Suite
+# New features are automated as a regression test suite

 Acceptance tests for new features are automated and maintained as a regression test suite.
 Coverage levels are incrementing over time.